adelinagulieva/glam-by-adelina/readme.md

 Make sure Scheduler works on all devices and screen sizes; use Javascript to define limits for screens

 Add tooltips to all buttons

+Write Description for 3) Award Winning

+Connect Carousel to Instagram (Latest)